SWEET1S/moonshine-roles-permissions/README.md

 ## Important

-Before using the package, it is crucial to understand that you need to use a different user model instead of " MoonShineUser".
-Also, you can extend the MoonshineUser model and use the **moonshine_users table**, but you must add the column **role_id** and specify in your new User model `protected $table = "moonshine_users"`.
-The package requires the utilization of the Spatie Laravel Permission package and an empty **"moonshine_user_permissions"** table.
-Please note that when the "moonshine_user_permissions" table contains other permissions for users, MoonShine Admin Panel utilizes its internal Policy implementation, disregarding any existing Policy defined in "App/Policy."
+Before using the package, it is crucial to understand that you need to use a different user model instead of "`MoonShineUser`" and use the table `users`.
+The package requires the utilization of the Spatie Laravel.

 ---

 ## Installation

-1. Install the [Spatie Laravel Permissions](https://github.com/spatie/laravel-permission) package and follow the instructions in the [documentation](https://spatie.be/docs/laravel-permission/v5/installation-laravel) to set up the package correctly.
+1. Install the [Spatie Laravel Permissions](https://github.com/spatie/laravel-permission) package and follow the instructions in the [documentation](https://spatie.be/docs/laravel-permission/v6/installation-laravel) to set up the package correctly.

 2. Install the package via composer: